 - General Information

-Minors in Information Technology
+Minors in IST Department

 Informatics is the study of the collection, storage, analysis, and presentation of digital information.
 The minor in Applied Informatics is for non-Information Technology students who wish to apply the tools of informatics to manage, process, andanalyze data associated with their major field of study or found in another domain.
 Upon completion of the minor, students will be able to analyze, integrate, and present information in ways that are meaningful to specific audiences.
 The skills developed in this minor include programming, statistical and other forms of data analysis, management and use of different types of data collections such as databases and XML files, and application of mashup tools to combine and to present data in novel ways.